vasilakisfil/rails5_api_tutorial/README.md

-Even if you feel that this information is rarely used by clients, you should still have it in the user resource but instead of providing these resource attributes _by defaul_, you can provide them only when the user specifies a JSONAPI `fields` param.
+Even if you feel that this information is rarely used by clients, you should still have it in the user resource but instead of providing these resource attributes _by default_, you can provide them only when the user specifies a JSONAPI `fields` param.
 Which brings us to the next topic: help the client by building a modern API.
 Remember that you don't build the API for yourself but for the clients.